lartpang/awesome-segmentation-saliency-dataset/README.md

 * Project: [http://vision.is.tohoku.ac.jp/~kyamagu/research/clothing_parsing/](http://vision.is.tohoku.ac.jp/~kyamagu/research/clothing_parsing/)
 * Download: See [http://vision.is.tohoku.ac.jp/~kyamagu/research/clothing_parsing/](http://vision.is.tohoku.ac.jp/~kyamagu/research/clothing_parsing/)

 We introduce a novel dataset, useful for training and testing clothing estimation techniques.
 This dataset consists of 158,235 photographs collected from Chictopia.com, a social networking website for fashion bloggers.
-On this website, fashionistas upload “outfit of the day” type pictures, designed to draw attention to their fashion choices or as a form of social interaction with peers.
+On this website, fashionistas upload "outfit of the day" type pictures, designed to draw attention to their fashion choices or as a form of social interaction with peers.
 Because these are people who particularly care about their clothes they tend to display a wide range of styles, accessories, and garments.
 However, pictures are also often depicted in relatively simple poses (mostly standing), against relatively clean backgrounds, and without many other people in the picture.
 This makes for an ideal scenario for studying clothing!
 In addition, users also provide additional outfit information in the form of tags, comments, and links, etc (e.g. Fig 3).
 We make use of the tag portion of this meta-data to extract useful information about what clothing items might be present in each photo (but can also ignore this information if we want to study clothing parsing with no prior knowledge of items).
 Sometimes the tags are noisy or  incomplete, but often they cover the items in an outfit well.
 As a training and evaluation set, we select 685 photos with good visibility of the full body and covering a variety of clothing items.
 For this carefully selected subset, we design and make use of 2 Amazon Mechanical Turk jobs to gather annotations.
 The first Turk job gathers ground truth pose annotations for the usual 14 body parts.
 The second Turk job gathers ground truth clothing labels on superpixel regions.
 All annotations are verified and corrected if necessary to obtain high quality annotations.

 #### HumanParsing-Dataset